rayusamBoy/Laravel_tenancy_sms/README.md

 #### Deployment

-Please review the official Laravel deployment guide at https://laravel.com/docs/12.x/deployment, and consider searching online for tutorials on deploying a Laravel application tailored to your specific hosting environment.
+Please review the official [Laravel deployment guide](https://laravel.com/docs/12.x/deployment), and consider searching online for tutorials on deploying a Laravel application tailored to your specific hosting environment.

 #### Usage